Finding Significant Fourier Coefficients: Clarifications, Simplifications, Applications and Limitations: Clarifications: Principles Underlying SFT Algorithms

 We can therefore approximate $\| f_A\|_2^2$ by choosing $m_1, m_2$ sufficiently large (given by the Chernoff bound), randomly choosing\footnote{Note that as in \cite{KM,Mansour92} one can define the function $f_A$ over $H$ (and not $G$), and therefore choose the values $x_i$ from $H$.} $x_i\in G$ where $1\leq i \leq m_1$, randomly choosing $y_{ij}\in H^\perp$ for each $i$ where $1\leq j \leq m_2$ and calculating

-One then checks if this value is smaller than $\tau /2$.
+One then checks if this value is smaller than $3\tau /4$.
 If so then with overwhelming probability there is no $\alpha \in A$ such that $\widehat{f}(\alpha)$ is $\tau$-heavy, and so the set $A$ can be dismissed.
-Notice that if this value is greater than $\tau /2$ it does not necessarily mean that $A$ contains a significant coefficient.
+Notice that if this value is greater than $3\tau /4$ it does not necessarily mean that $A$ contains a significant coefficient.
 In this case the algorithm sets $D=A$ and repeats until all sets are singletons or dismissed.
-As mentioned above, as long as the threshold $\tau$ satisfies $\tau^{-1}=poly(\log|G|, \| f \|_\infty)$, it is guaranteed that the number of sets the algorithm keeps throughout the process is polynomial in $\log(|G|)$.

 We give the pseudocode of the algorithm.
 At start, set $z=0$ and $k=n$, so $H_k=G$.